IdrisOA/IdrisOA/README.md

 ### Hi there 👋
-My name is Idris, I'm a Data Scientist and ML Software Engineer.
+My name is Idris, I'm a Biostatistician,  Data Scientist and Machine Learning Enthusiast.
 I like writing Technical articles.
 I'm so passionate about solving complex problems.

 👯 I’m looking to collaborate on more open-source projects.